sharetribe/flex-docs/src/docs/concepts-development/console-overview/index.md

 On the bottom of the side bar, you can manage your account and organization by clicking your email address.
-You can change your password and generate personal API keys that you need for the Flex command-line interface (CLI).
+You can change your password and generate personal API keys that you need for the Sharetribe command-line interface (CLI).
 You can also log out of Console here.

 This is also where you add new admin users – the people who help you